Transvelo/docs/gitbook/mybag/setup/building_pages.md

 ### Page Templates

-MyBag has 3 Page templates and they are :
+MyBag has 2 Page templates and they are :

 1. **Default Template** - The default template is a full-width page.
-It does not has sidebar and it is contained within a container.
+It does not has sidebar and it is contained within a container
-2. **Free Style Page** - The Free Style Page template does not display title and it is not contained within a container and it extends fullwidth from left end to right end of the screen.
-3. **Sidebar Template** - This template has sidebar.
+2. **Sidebar Template** - This template has sidebar.

 ### MyBag Page Attributes Meta Box